Charles-Zhang-Parcel/Parcel_V1/README.md

 # Parcel

+Last Update: 2024-06-09
+Versioning: Not-available.

 Visual programming for data pipeline automation on local PC.
 Excel+.

-This is a node-only Windows-only implementation for Parcel conceptual and functional demonstrations.
+This is a conceptual and functional demonstration of node-only Windows-only implementation for Parcel.
 It would suffice for the purpose of testing libraries and show casing the core software aspects of Parcel workflows.
-To keep things lean, we will NOT implement any additional frameworks/components on this including dashboard capabilities.
+To keep things lean, we will NOT implement any additional frameworks/components on this, including dashboard capabilities - which was available in the original prototype.

 For a demonstration of dashboard capabilities from an earlier iteration, see https://github.com/Charles-Zhang-Parcel/Parcel_V1_Prototype